eclipse-openj9/openj9/doc/build-instructions/Build_Instructions_V11.md

 ## AIX
 :blue_book:

-:construction:
-This section is still under construction.
-Further contributions expected.

 The following instructions guide you through the process of building an **OpenJDK V11** binary that contains Eclipse OpenJ9 on AIX 7.2.

 ### 1. Prepare your system